 This thirteen lines poem, The Face Mask, is divided into two parts.
 The first one talks about the fashionable form of the poem that is well depicted by the words like ‘sandal and turmeric dust’, ‘Yogurt’, ‘a few drops of rose-watered hope’, while the second part tells about who the poet use this mask made-up with the application of ‘sandal and turmeric dust’, ‘Yogurt’, ‘a few drops of rose-watered hope’, in order to wash away the past speckled with yellow ‘maybes’.

-Using first person pronoun ‘I’, the poet takes the responsibility of all the blames she levies on the semi-made-up and over-made-up women.
-With the use of ‘I’ she is addressing the whole women community who bears the mask of make-up to hide their true selves.
+Using the first-person pronoun ‘I’, the poet takes the responsibility of all the blames she levies on the semi-made-up and over-made-up women.
+With the use of ‘I’, she is addressing the whole women community who bears the mask of make-up to hide their true selves.

 The Face Mask Analysis